-- 1. Telephones: The campus telephone system will be used to the extent possible.
+1. Telephones: The campus telephone system will be used to the extent possible.
 In case of system failure or a power failure, campus phones will not function.
-An alternative in some buildings is the emergency single line phones, which could function in a power outage.
-These phones, part of the UW's Emergency Communications System (ECS), are strategically located in nearly 200 locations throughout campus. [department/building name] personnel will serve as messengers if phone communication is not an option. - 2.
-The use of cell phones and two-way radios will serve as the additional backup communication systems that will be utilized by the building occupants.
+An alternative in some buildings is the emergency single-line phones, which could function in a power outage.
+These phones, part of the UW's Emergency Communications System (ECS), are strategically located in nearly 200 locations throughout campus.
+UWF Admin Building personnel will serve as messengers if phone communication is not an option.